How Your Donation Makes a Difference

 Transform Lives.
 Improve Care.

-National Neuroscience Institute (NNI) cares for close to 80% of the nation's patients for conditions affecting the brain, spine, nerves and muscles.
+National Neuroscience Institute (NNI) cares for close to 80% of patients seen in Singapore's public healthcare sector for conditions affecting the brain, spine, nerves and muscles.
 These conditions change people's lives forever.
 Some patients lose control of their body functions.
 Others suffer memory loss.
 Eventually, many lose both.

 The World Health Organisation predicts that by 2040, neurodegenerative diseases such as dementia and Parkinson's disease will overtake cancer to become the second leading cause of death after cardiovascular disease.* We need your help to stop these diseases from shattering more lives.